martinjackson/simple-widgets/docs/SearchSortTable.md

 ### **Other props:**

+1. **allIndexes** = is a function that returns all the indexes for the entire data set, not just the ones being displayed as in indexing.
+The format of the function is the same as indexing.

+2.  ***error*** = indicates that an error occurred.
+This will disable all buttons in the Search Sort Table.

-1. **footer** = the last row that is to be displayed in a table.
+3. **footer** = the last row that is to be displayed in a table.
 The footer is an array of items that are displayed as a footer in a table.
 The footer could be used to contain the totals for the table.
 A sample footer might be:
 ```javascript
     let footer = [
         'Totals',